 CaTS recently converted several classrooms around campus to integrate new distance learning equipment.
 This allows Faculty members to teach a class at either Dayton or Lake Campus and include students from other off-site locations.
 IVDL is essentially videoconferencing in a classroom setting.
 IVDL connects two or more classrooms with audio and video equipment that enables participants to see and talk with each other, almost as if they were in the same room.
-So students in a classroom at Wright State's main campus may be joined by students at Lake Campus—or by students at any IVDL-equipped classroom in the world.
+So students in a classroom at Wright State's main campus may be joined by students at Lake Campus and Central State University.

 - 009 Millett Hall

 - 050 Rike Hall

 - 125 Oelman Hall

 - 154 Russ Engineering Center

 - 150 Dwyer Hall